ajaymur91/PoissonSolver/README.txt

 Disclaimer:
 * This is the preliminary build and requires plenty of documentation/clean up.
 * At this point the most reusable part of the code is solving an AX=B system using conjugate gradients optimization.
-* If you are interested in using this for your research and need help getting this to work, catch me at (ajaymur91 at gmail dot com)
+* If you are interested in using this for your research or would like to develop this further, catch me at (ajaymur91 at gmail dot com)

 -------------------------------------------------
 Submission script : jobsc (View jobsc to understand how the code works together)